DeVitoC/Labs25-Ecosoap-TeamA-IOS/pull_request_template.md

 - Broad, bulleted overview of what's included in PR
 	- If necessary, clarifying sub-bullets for justification

+PR comments should contain minimum amount of info needed to convey what you need to; template is intentionally minimalist.

 <link(s) to applicable Trello card(s)>

 ## Needs review